joemaidman/flub/README.md

 subject (string) matches the regexPatern

 <b>```toThrow(message: string)```</br></b>
 subject throws message.
-NOTE: function should be passed by name, NOT executed e.g. expect(myThrowingFunction).toThrow('My error Message');
+NOTE: function should be passed by name, NOT executed e.g. expect(myThrowingFunction).toThrow('My error Message'); To pass arguments to a function that is expected to throw, use the with() function.

 <b>```toThrowError(errorType: any, errorMessage: string)```</br></b>
 subject throws an error of errorType with errorMessage.
-NOTE: function should be passed by name, NOT executed e.g. expect(myThrowingFunction).toThrow('My error Message');
+NOTE: function should be passed by name, NOT executed e.g. expect(myThrowingFunction).toThrow('My error Message'); To pass arguments to a function that is expected to throw an error, use the with() function.

+<b>```with(arguments: any)```</br></b>
+pass arguments to a function that is expected toThrow or toThrowError.
+The call to with() should come immediately following the expectation containing the function name e.g. expect(myThrowingFunction).with(1).toThrow('My error Message');

 <b>```toHaveBeenCalled(callCount: Number)```</br></b>
 subject (Spy) was called callCount times